ropensci/osmdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 overpass is a packge with tools to work with the OpenStreetMap (OSM) [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API)

+Here's an [RPub](http://rpubs.com/hrbrmstr/overpass) for `overpass` that I'll continually update as this goes (that will eventually be a vignette).

 The following functions are implemented:

 -   `overpass_query`: Issue OSM Overpass Query